phoenixfeder/fc-com/SRS.md

 This data will not be send on its own, because it will be embedded inside the flashcard box data.
 Here is the data of all cards of an flashcard box located.

 ### 3.2.5 Statistics data
+The statistics data gives information about the learning progress of flashcard boxes and is saved per user, not per box.

 ## 3.4 Usability
 We will build the user interface intuitive, so that a new user does not necessarily need an explanation.
 If questions arise our interface provides a comprehensive FAQ.
 If the user doesn't know the principle of flashcards and a system to learn with them, the user interface provides a manual how to learn with flashcards.